retraigo/deto_website/content/events/online-events/event1.md

 - A player is allowed to represent only one team.
 - Players should use the given Discord server for game comms.
 Party chats or team comms in game are not allowed.
 - All matches are knockout matches.
-- Winning team gets a cash prize of 500.
 - Changing of accounts during match will result in disqualification.